 When we receive planning applications, we always consider the effect on local wildlife.
 If your work will affect protected species or habitats, you need to carry out an ecological assessment.
 You will also need an ecological assessment if the work is on or near:

-You should to tell us about anything on or near the site that may be affected by the development, and how.
+You should tell us about anything on or near the site that may be affected by the development, and how.
 This includes:

 All reports should include a map of the site, showing habitats and important features.
 They should give a brief description of the proposals, ecological limits and opportunities for enhancement.